Modrigue/PMJAReviewExporter/README.md

 # PMJAReviewExporter
-Simple tool to export musical reviews from ProgArchives, MetalMusicArchives and JazzMusicArchives
+Simple tool to export musical reviews from ProgArchives, MetalMusicArchives and JazzMusicArchives in text files